 From that letter, Manager of CAMRT-ATL , Jennifer Carey was invited to speak to this staffing crisis on (Newfoundland Television) NTV’s Evening News and again on NTV’s Issues and Answers weekly program.
 The story was also picked up by Saltwire.

-During MRT week,, the four Atlantic provincial governments were approached, asking to officially proclaim November 6-12, 2022 as Medical Radiation Technologists week.
-We heard back from the three provincial governments.
+During MRT week, for the first time, all four Atlantic provincial governments proclaimed November 5-11, 2023 as Medical Radiation Technologists week.
 You can view the proclamations below:

 Hon Tom Osborne, Minister of Health and Wellness signing the Proclamation for Newfoundland and Labrador